 What are the Seven Churches of Revelation?

-After the Roman guards read the Revelation, they would have determined that it was nothing more than the ramblings of a madman.
-They would have sent it on to John’s requested destination: Ephesus, the first church on the list.
-After Ephesus received it, they would have been able to make copies and send them on to the other churches on the list.
+After the Roman guards read the Revelation, they decided that it was nothing more than the ramblings of a madman.
+They sent it on to John’s requested destination: Ephesus, the first church on the list.
+After Ephesus received it, they made copies and shared those with the other churches on the list.

 The seven churches of the Revelation are Ephesus, Smyrna, Pergamum, Thyatira, Sardis, Philadelphia, and Laodicea.
 These were important sites of early Christianity, and many of them were suffering heavily from persecution.
 Some others needed a reminder to stick to the right path of Christianity and not get distracted by the culture around them.

 The first church on the list is the church at Ephesus, the city that would have been closest to the island of Patmos.
 Ephesus was a great city in the first century, the fourth-largest in the Roman Empire.
 It was home to about 250,000 people, and only Alexandria, Antioch, and Rome itself surpassed them.

 Ephesus was home to the Temple of Artemis, one of the Seven Wonders of the Ancient World.
 Its amphitheater could hold 25,000 people and was once the site of an angry riot against Christians.
 Suffice it to say, being a Christian in ancient Ephesus was far from easy.